bigrizzo/hubitatDrivers/README.md

 Optional Alexa Integration
 ---

-Share out your blinds to the Hubitat Amazon Echo App.
+# Share out your blinds to the Hubitat Amazon Echo App.
 Ask Alexa to discover new devices.
-Within the Alexa App, you should see the devices show up as dimmer bulbs - thats ok; Alexa is dumb and doesn't know what a blind is.
+# Within the Alexa App, you should see the devices show up as dimmer bulbs - thats ok; Alexa is dumb and doesn't know what a blind is.
 If you're OK telling Alexa to turn on/off blinds, then you don't need to proceed any further.
-I'd prefer to use the terms "open/close" vs. "on/off".
-Unfortunately this doesn't work out of the box with Alexa, however it DOES work if you say "Alexa, open the living room blind to 50%".
-The word open works fine if you also give the blind a percentage to open.
-If you go into Alexa -> Routines and create a routine that says "open the xxx blinds" and link to the proper device, then you don't have to say on/off.
+I prefer to use the terms "open/close" vs. "on/off".
+## Unfortunately this doesn't work out of the box with Alexa, however it **DOES** work if you say "Alexa, open the living room blind to 50%".
+The word "open" works fine if you also give the blind a percentage to open.
+# If you go into Alexa -> Routines and create a routine that says "open the xxx blinds" and link to the proper device, then you don't have to say on/off.
 You'll have to setup both open and close routines per each blind, and perhaps create groups for "blinds" if you want them to all open/close.